You should still contact your doctor if you notice a change that isn't normal for you or if you have any possible signs and symptoms of cancer.

 If you need to see your GP or specialist, they will follow strict guidance on infection control to protect themselves and other patients.
 This might include wearing personal protective equipment.

-If they don't think you need any tests or a referral or they want to delay it
+If you don't need any tests or a referral or they want to delay it

 Questions you might want to ask: